jross365/Invoke-7Zip/.github/README.md

 If unspecified, default is ZipCrypto.

 #### **-PreserveTimestamps**
-If specified, file creation, modification and access information is preserved in compressed files.
+If specified, sets whether file creation, modification and access information are preserved in compressed files.

+Valid values are boolean ($True or $False).

 #### **-UseLocalCodePage**
 Preserve the locale character set for compressed file names.